The Merchants of Liverpool

 expense of Parkgate?

 The truth was nobody knew the consequences of interfering with the natural flow of the river.
 In fact diverted river initially flowed across the estuary and reverted to its old course via Parkgate, but then gradually, over the next 50 years, swung to the Welsh side all the way to the sea.
 Parkgate dominated the Irish trade at this time to its zenith around 1790, first the Royal 'yachts' then the merchant 'brigs' ... a short journey to Parkgate, followed by a long sea voyage or a much longer journey over land to Holyhead, followed by a shorter sea voyage.
 As the journey to Holyhead was over mountainous tracks unsuitable for wheeled vehicles, Parkgate developed as the most popular choice for the passage to Dublin.
 Holyhead had the Post Office, Bristol had the Cork traffic and Whitehaven had coal & the Isle of Man but Parkgate had the Dublin prize.
 Nevertheless sailing along the North Wales coast was no picnic.
-The 'Boathouse Inn' at the bottom of Boathouse Lane, the 'Yacht Inn' half way along the Chester to Parkgate road and the 'Dublin Packet Inn' in Chester's Town Square are reminders to beer drinkers today of hegemony of Parkgate ... port services, hospitality (and the natives spoke English!), ship repairs and pilotage, were just as important as depth of water.
+The 'Boathouse Inn' at the bottom of Boathouse Lane, the 'Yacht Inn' half way along the Chester to Parkgate road and the 'Dublin Packet Inn' in Chester's Town Square are reminders to beer drinkers today of the hegemony of Parkgate ... port services, hospitality (and the natives spoke English), ship repairs and pilotage, were just as important as depth of water.
 The Parkgate Packet Company was formed in 1785 as trade thrived after the American war, then in 1815 shipwrecks, trouble and new roads took their toll and the switch to Liverpool & Holyhead was decisive, the company ceased trading.

 The Dee shoals were always relentlessly hazardous & unpredictable ... scary problems made navigation a nightmare ... if you are of faint seafaring mind avoid reading Henry Denham's detailed instructions for sailing craft in the Dee estuary ... and by the mid nineteenth century the River Dee was no longer viable for ferry services across to Wales nor Ireland never mind the lucrative Atlantic trade ...